CONTACT US | TERMS AND CONDITIONS

 Tiger had more trademark variations during the period than any other maker which is a little surprising for a firm that purchased parts from larger manufacturers and who did not produce their own.
 It quickly became apparent while studying trademarks for this page that Tiger used a double punch process in the striking of the later stamped trademarks.
 One for the Tiger motif and another for the font.
 This can cause confusion and the misconception that certain daggers have a unique variation trademark.
 The positioning of the motif and the font can vary wildly and was obviously a result of hand punching by eye.
 The trademarks shown above do not include any positioning variations but instead are based on either differences to the font or the Tiger motif itself.
 I am afraid I was just too lazy to determine exactly when each trademark was used, however I do believe the order in which they are placed matches the production order.

-( E-Pack 1st ) Tiger was another small cottage maker who was quick off the mark in 1935, purchasing fittings from E-Pack and assembling a very desirable early slant gripped dagger, in an attempt to secure a manufacturing contract for the firm.
-Using a large oversized etched Tiger trademark to add personalisation to the polished tapered tang blade, this was the only Tiger trademark of the period to be placed horizontally across the blade.
+E-Pack 1st ) Tiger was another small cottage maker who was quick off the mark in 1935, purchasing fittings from E-Pack and assembling a very desirable early slant gripped dagger, in an attempt to secure a manufacturing contract for the firm.
+Using a large oversized etched Tiger trademark to add personalization to the polished tapered tang blade, this was the only Tiger trademark of the period to be placed horizontally across the blade.
 The fittings are normally brass base metals, silver plated and heavily hand chaste or enhanced, with punch and leaf work to the pommels and scabbard bands.
 This first production run from Tiger will feature a Pack 1st cross-guard, 14 leaf pommel, a slant grip matched with a tapered tang blade and a Pack scabbard which unusually normally has twin flat headed screws instead of the usual dome head Pack screws.

-( WKC 1st ) The second Tiger contribution switched to WKC supplied parts and would have been manufactured late in 1935 or early 1936.
+WKC 1st ) The second Tiger contribution switched to WKC supplied parts and would have been manufactured late in 1935 or early 1936.
 These daggers can be found with either a slanted or a type B grip but other than this slightly later grip, it remained of early construction with the first or second style Tiger trademark and tapered tang blade.
 The scabbards from Tiger during this transitional period are also worth a mention as I have noticed that many daggers feature parts from both E-Pack and WKC.
 For example a typical Pack produced early scabbard but with WKC twin flat headed throat retaining screws, or an early WKC scabbard shell matched with Pack dome headed screws.
 The firm obviously held a stock of parts from both manufacturers at this time and assembled ad-hoc.

 The majority of these WKC fitted Tiger German Army daggers will still display hand enhancing and early quality fittings and in my opinion are more scarce to find than the initial Pack 1st contribution.

-( Generic ) Typically, as with most of the smaller firms based in Solingen, the company was quick to reduce costs and improve on production techniques once a manufacturing contract had been achieved.
+Generic) Typically, as with most of the smaller firms based in Solingen, the company was quick to reduce costs and improve on production techniques once a manufacturing contract had been achieved.
 The firm streamlined production, opting for Generic produced cheaper cast fittings that would remain in place for the remainder of Tiger production from 1936-7 and throughout the war until 1941-42.
 Many of these earliest Generic A or Generic B Tiger army daggers still retain the highest quality, albeit without any enhancing.
 As with most manufacturers the quality deteriorated as the period progressed and resources where re-directed to the war effort.
 The use of the final five trademarks made an appearance during this 5-6 year period on these Generic style daggers.
-It should also be noted that a variety of higher cost options was available to the purchaser which included ivory or glass grips, Damascus or etched blades and personalisation, to increase the appeal of these Generic fittings.
+It should also be noted that a variety of higher cost options was available to the purchaser which included ivory or glass grips, Damascus or etched blades and personalization, to increase the appeal of these Generic fittings.

 Note: There is a chance that the final Tiger trademark has merely only had half a stamp, limited examples are known to exist and it may just be an oversight on behalf of the factory worker.

-1935 Courtesy of the TK Collection 1935-1936 1936-1937 HORIZONTAL STAMPED
+1935 Courtesy of the TK Collection 1935-1936 1936-1937 Vertical Placement 1936/7 Horizontal Placement 1937-1941

 MAKER MARKS - 5

-CROSSGUARD VARIANTS - 4 / 0 ( E-PACK 1st, UNKNOWN, PACK 3rd, GENERIC )
+CROSSGUARD VARIANTS - 4 / 0 ( E-PACK 1st, UNKNOWN 1, UNKNOWN 2, PACK 3rd, GENERIC B, GENERIC A )

-( Unknown ) This particular cross-guard has been observed on German Army daggers by Voos, Puma, Krebs and Wusthof but as yet is still unknown as to it's origins.
+Unknown ) This particular cross-guard has been observed on German Army daggers by Voos, Puma, Krebs and Wusthof but as yet is still unknown as to it's origins.
 If I was to hazard a guess it would be a Klaas variant.
 The other fittings on the limited number of Voos examples that I have seen, had what appears to be an Alcoso pommel and scabbard and a high quality nickel plated blade bearing the double oval etched trademark to the reverse.
 Most will be matched with the later type B grip suggesting the assembly period to be late 1935 or 1936.
 The cross-guard on this particular Voos configuration remains an anomaly, only found on daggers by the smaller cottage makers, Mr Wittmann suggested that it was produced by Wusthof ( page 259 ) and is as good a guess as any!.
 A very scarce variant.

-( E-Pack 3rd ) Voos followed tradition with it's third early configuration, as with many other smaller manufacturers, the firm adopted the popular E-Pack 3rd cross-guard and fittings.
+E-Pack 3rd ) Voos followed tradition with it's third early configuration, as with many other smaller manufacturers, the firm adopted the popular E-Pack 3rd cross-guard and fittings.
 This version employed a new trademark with a perpendicular stamped name and stump ( third style ) onto a tapered tang or shouldered nickel plated blade.
 Using the later E-Pack parts, this dagger would have been constructed for a short time only, probably in the transitional period and prior to the introduction of Generic parts.
 Normally observed with a 12 leaf pommel, type B grip and twin headed screwed scabbard.
 This configuration of 3rd E-Pack fittings was used by many of the smaller manufacturers and in some cases by the larger firms also such a Holler.
 The Voos contribution was of very high quality, normally heavily silvered with brass based or a quality base metal and matched with the more expensive option nickel plated blade in both a tapered and non tapered form.
 All early examples of German Army daggers by Voos can be considered scarce.

 1935 1935/6